null

 BILLIKEN

-The Billiken made it’s way north and in 1909 inspired an ivory artist named “Happy Jack ” (from Nome, Alaska) to carve the first ivory Billiken.
+The original Billiken was an adaptation of the Buddha figure patented in October of 1908 by Kansas City, Missouri art teacher, Florence Petz.
+The first Billikens were made of plaster and served as mascot for the Alaska-Yukon-Pacific Exposition in 1908.
+The Billiken made it's way north and in 1909 inspired an ivory artist named “Happy Jack ” (from Nome, Alaska) to carve the first ivory Billiken.
 Considered to be a good luck token, the Billiken quickly became the most popular Alaskan Eskimo souvenir of all time.
-Ivory Billikens reached a peak of popularity during World
+Ivory Billikens reached a peak of popularity during World War II.
+The Billiken is still a popular souvenir of Alaska.
+While the typical Billiken figure has fat cheeks, a round belly, and a peaked head, each ivory artist adds a bit of his own style to the carving.
+Rubbing the Billikens tummy will bring good luck.

 EAGLE

-is an important symbol to the Native cultures of the Northwest Coast.
+Is an important symbol to the Native cultures of the Northwest Coast.
 The Eagle is respected for its intelligence and power as well as its extraordinary vision, in both the literal and figurative senses.
 In myth, Eagle spirits are associated with lofty ideals and the pursuit of freedom.

 FROG